 Immediately after hiring a new employee in your business, you and the person you hired are responsible for an onslaught of employee onboarding forms.
-If some of the employee information is not provided, the new team member cannot legally begin work.
+If some of the employee information is not provided, the new team member cannot legally begin work on their first day.
 They also cannot receive their first paycheck or earn a benefits package from you.

 However, you may not have a human resources team as a small business.
 Without one it can be difficult to keep track of what needs to be done to onboard new hires.

-Each of the employee onboarding process forms must be completed by every employee that works for you.
+Each of the employee onboarding process forms and new hire paperwork must be completed by every employee that works for you.
 In this article, we will cover the required forms you need to be completed, as well as a few optional forms that are considered best practice to implement into your onboarding program.

 We’ll also cover the federal regulations on how to store these forms.
 Remember, this is not official legal advice.
 If you have any questions or concerns regarding new employee onboarding checklists and forms, it’s best to consult an employment attorney.

 If you’re hiring employees for the first time for your new business, you must first register with the IRS as an employer before you or your HR team can even begin to set up your onboarding plan.
 The two-step process looks like this:

 - Employer ID Number: When you register with the IRS as an employer, you’ll get an Employer ID Number (EIN), also known as a Federal Tax Identification Number.
 Your EIN is required for payroll tax reports and payments.
 You can apply online for your EIN by visiting the IRS Employer ID Numbers webpage.

 - IRS Payment System: After you’ve registered with the IRS and received an EIN, the next step is to join the IRS Electronic Federal Tax Payment System (EFTPS).
 This is where you will deposit taxes from both employee check withholdings and from your business.
 You can join by visiting EFTPS.gov.